jekagames/traces/nfcreader/README.md

 Disable the servo library
 Make sure SerialUSB is defined as Serial instead.

-PACKAGES REQUIRED FOR NPM (since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd, bindings, onoff, mutexify, file-uri-to-path, epoll, lodash.debounce, forever
+# PACKAGES REQUIRED FOR NPM
+(since the package.json file is practically unreadable): serialport, socket.io, createjs-soundjs, express, lcd, bindings, onoff, mutexify, file-uri-to-path, epoll, lodash.debounce, forever

+#SETTING UP LCD SCREEN VIA SERIAL PORT BACKPACK
+Used the Pololu Serial Transmitter (https://www.pololu.com/docs/0J23) to set the EEPROM (permanent memory).
+Used the Adafruit LCD command guide for setup.
+Setting the Screen size (20x4):
+0xFE 0xD1 20 4

+Setting the screen colour:
+"Set RGB Backlight Color - 0xFE 0xD0 - Sets the backlight to the red, green and blue component colors.
+The values of can range from 0 to 255 (one byte).
+This is saved to EEPROM.
+Each color R, G, and B is represented by a byte following the command.
+Color values range from 0 to 255 (0xFF in hex).
+To set the backlight to Red, the command is 0xFE 0xD0 0xFF 0x0 0x0.
+Blue is 0xFE 0xD0 0x0 0x0 0xFF.
+White is 0xFE 0xD0 0xFF 0xFF 0xFF." -- https://learn.adafruit.com/usb-plus-serial-backpack/command-reference